 Fact: Flu shots do not cause Alzheimer's.
 This is a theory that was proposed by a now-discredited doctor.
 In fact, the opposite seems to be true: numerous studies have shown that flu shots and other vaccinations lead to a reduced risk of Alzheimer's disease.
 A 2001 report in the Canadian Medical Journal suggested older adults who received vaccinations for the flu and other diseases had a lower risk of developing Alzheimer's than those who did not receive the vaccinations.
 There are, however, real risks to getting the flu, especially in the elderly.

 Fact: If you have a certain genetic mutation for early-onset Alzheimer's disease (which accounts for 1% of all cases) you cannot prevent it.
 However, making healthy lifestyle choices such as exercising regularly, eating a healthy diet, maintaining a healthy weight, and not smoking can support brain health.
 Physical activity and healthy eating can also lower your risk for other diseases such as heart disease and diabetes, which have been linked to Alzheimer's.
-Several studies have also shown that maintaining social connections and staying mentally active and engaged may strengthen connections between the nerve cells and the brain and help lower the risk of cognitive decline.
+Several studies have also shown that maintaining social connections and staying mentally active and engaged may strengthen connections between the nerve cells and the brain and help lower the risk of cognitive decline and help with Alzheimer's disease prevention.

 Studies conducted on supplements ranging from vitamins E, B, and C, to gingko biloba, folate, and selenium and how they may prevent dementia have been inconclusive.